MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/match.rst

     \end{cases}

 Hence the approximation of the Jacobian will need an extra evaluation of the objective function per variable.
-If this evaluation has an heavy cost, e.g. like a :literal:`twiss` command, it is possible to approximate the Jacobian evolution by a Broyden's rank-1 update with the :literal:`broyden` attribute:
+If this evaluation has an heavy cost, e.g. like a :var:`twiss` command, it is possible to approximate the Jacobian evolution by a Broyden's rank-1 update with the :literal:`broyden` attribute:

 .. math::
     \vec{J}_{k+1} = \vec{J}_{k} + \frac{\vec{f}(\vec{x}_{k}+\vec{h}_k) - \vec{f}(\vec{x}_{k}) - \vec{J}_{k}\,\vec{h}_{k}}{\|\vec{h}_{k}\|^2}\,\vec{h}^T_k